regdude/makeup/README.md

 - Cream/gel eyeliner, cream eyeliner is thicker than gel eyeliner, possible to create a smooth line, a bit easier to use than liquid eyeliner, glides smoothly, but they require an eyeliner brusher and can be more expensive
 - Liquid eyeliner creates the sharpest line possible, but can be very hard to apply it and hard to fix mistakes

-There are many colors available for the eyeliners, but you are mostly going to be interested in either black or brown eyelines (depending on your lashes) and in a white eyeliner.
+There are many colors available for the eyeliners, but you are mostly going to be interested in either black or brown eyeliners (depending on your lashes) and in a white eyeliner.
 The white eyeliner is useful create an illusion of larger eyes that is especially useful for those, who want to create more feminine looking eyes.
 The technique is quite simple, you use a white pencil eyeliner and apply a very thin line exactly on the top of your lower eyelid, check the image below to better understand the white eyeliner placement:

 ![Eyeliner white](eyeliner_white.jpg "Eyeliner white")